MyNameBeJohn/Atoll-Island-Research/README.md

 see the comments within the file.

 ***Check In: The Files in this folder should be:
 - The inputs file for the first case.
 - The inputs file for the Control case.
 - createCT.py
 - params.txt
 - jonswap.txt
-	- the .bat file (You will need to open this an add another ..\ to go up one more directory)
+- The .bat file (You will need to open this an add another ..\ to go up one more directory)
 - 4 .txt files
 	- 3 of these .txts are used in the gridCreation1D.py, do not worry about them.
  	- The fourth one contains the bounds for the land forms in the model.
   - 2 .grd files from the original folder.
   - 1 .dep file from the original folder.
   - 1 or 2 .dep files from generated from the createCT.py run.

 Step 13:
 Be sure to change the name of the depfile to the name of the .dep file generated from the createCT.py file.